vikejs/vike/readme.md

 Using `vite-plugin-ssr` consists of writing these four types of files; there is no configuration beyond these files.

-Instead of creating a `.page.client.js` and `.page.serer.js` file for each page, you usually create `_default.page.client.js` and `_default.page.server.js` which applies as default for all pages.
+Instead of creating a `.page.client.js` and `.page.serer.js` file for each page, you create `_default.page.client.js` and `_default.page.server.js` which apply as default for all pages.
 Route files `.page.route.js` are optional.
 This means that the three pages we defined above are enough for the app to work.